Modeling & Storing Spatial Networks

 Method 2: Euclidean Bounds

-Assume dist(v, u) <= SPD(v, u)
+Assume dist(v, u) <= SPD(v, u) for any v, u.

 - Find all objects within distance